Gunasekhar-fmo/decoding_devops/readme.md

 ------------------------------------------------------------

 first section : Devops theoritical prerequsites

-second section : Prerequsite setu with , Aws root and IAM section and buying and configuring a domain with ACM from aws for dns .
+second section : Prerequsite setup with , Aws root and IAM section and buying and configuring a domain with ACM from aws for dns .

 Third Section : Virtulization with vm setup and virtulizaion automation with vagrant and virtualbox